nishant-labs/rdt-document-management/README.md

 # rdt-document-management

 ## Assumptions (application is scalable enough to extend for any specific requirements)

 - By default api will get data for all countries in 2 separate calls
 - Only implemented default sorting and filtering
 - Only displaying country name, population and GDP
-- Displaying first 50 records only
+- Displaying first 50 records only for each record type
+- Could have combined SP.POP.TOTL and NY.GDP.MKTP.CD in a single call however in order to show multiple api handling I used calls separately

 ## Decisions taken

 - Instead of page loader used text based message
 - For simplicity only handled error scenarios where api failed for any reason and only showing message instead of dedicated error page

 ## Developers Guide

 Contributors can clone this repo using either `https` or `git` protocol as shown below

 ```